 Your connectivity reqs are defined by where your apps live: inhouse and SD-WAN, or cloud-based and SaaS?

 The most seamless VPN or SD-WAN cannot compensate for an internet underlay with more holes than Swiss cheese.

 For people in this position, DIA is an option.
-But so is Cloud Acceleration: broadband internet for business, with technology that looks at routings to solve bloackages and go-slows on the fly.
-The result can be effective performance that rivals DIA, with scant seconds of downtime a year.
+But so is Cloud Acceleration: broadband internet for business, with technology that looks at routings to solve blockages and go-slows on the fly.
+The result can be an effective performance that rivals DIA, with scant seconds of downtime a year.
 Which may be a better match for your budget.

 … while Shadow IT creates unseen problems

 (In some MNCs, shadow apps—IT in use outside the “approved list”—are the bulk of bandwidth.
-Do some CIOs think they’re running datacenters, when all the action’s actually in the cloud?)
+Do some CIOs think they’re running data centers when all the action’s actually in the cloud?)

-And of course requirements don’t stay the same
+And of course, requirements don’t stay the same

 So first ascertain where your apps live and what routes connect them.
 Not the ideal case from your departmental strategy—but what people actually use.
 Because that’ll answer the basic question of how you connect.